 Delving into the American southern tradition of fried chicken, in this classicly simple recipe, Garten offers a crispy yet tender chicken that doesn't tie you to the stove.
 She starts by frying the flour coated chicken pieces for a crisp exterior and then finishes the chicken in the oven to turn golden brown while maintaining its moisture.
 Just like grandma used to make it, soaking the chicken in buttermilk acts as a tenderizer, so be sure to plan ahead to let your chicken marinate overnight in the refrigerator for the juiciest fried chicken ever.

 - 2 small chickens (approximately 3 pounds each, cut in eight serving pieces)

 - 1 tablespoon salt (kosher)

 - 1 tablespoon black pepper (freshly ground)

-- When ready to book, preheat the oven to 350 degrees Fahrenheit.
+When ready to cook, preheat the oven to 350 degrees Fahrenheit.

 Recipe Source: Barefoot Contessa Family Style: Easy Ideas and Recipes That Make Everyone Feel Like Family by Ina Garten (Crown Publishing)

 Ina Garten, also known as the Barefoot Contessa, is one of America's most famous cookbook author and television chefs.
 This recipe was first published in her 2002 cookbook, Barefoot Contessa Family Style, which is dedicated to Garten's favorite recipes for everyday home cooking.